rafewenger/cse2122/lecture/stl-sort-search.markdown

 To apply find to an STL vector v, pass v.begin(), v.end() and the value x to find.
+If no element has value x, then find will v.end().
 {% highlight cpp %}
 #include <iostream>
 #include <algorithm>  // STL algorithms are contained in file algorithm.